• Skip to main content

 Notes

-1. Pancetta is a bit expensive so if you don’t want to spend the money you can substitute with 5-6 strips of regular bacon.
+1. Pancetta is a bit expensive so if you don’t want to spend the money you can substitute with 4-5 strips of regular bacon.
 Dice the raw bacon into small pieces and cook the same way in a pan.
+Don't forget to drain most of that fat.

 2. Gorgonzola is typically sold in small containers near where the goat cheese and feta cheese are sold in grocery stores.
 The containers seem to come in 6 ounce portions which is why I presented this ingredient in ounces instead of cups.

-4. If you’re using frozen shrimp, take shrimp from freezer the night before and let defrost overnight.
+4. If you’re using frozen shrimp, take shrimp from freezer the night before and let defrost overnight in the refrigerator.

 5. You can substitute regular onion for the shallot.